THEY NE-E-E-ED ME!

 • copy what we learned from our para-alcoholic parent (usually mom)

-• to not feel the hurt of how they affect our life – if it’s a selfish, irresponsible parent we’re protecting – how they’ve hurt us; if it’s another close person – all the ways they are not able to legitimately be there for us.
+• to not feel the hurt of how they affect our life – if it’s a selfish, irresponsible parent we’re protecting – how they’ve hurt us; if it’s another close person – all the ways they’re not able to legitimately be there for us.
 See ACoAs’ Under-Expectations

-• maintain our own need to feel ‘better’, useful, needed, important*.
+• to maintain our own need to feel ‘better’, useful, needed, important*.

 ➼ *Every person needs the experience of being effectual: ‘having success in producing a desired or intended result’.

 ▶ A huge missing piece of ACoA upbringing was that we never got to be effective.
-We weren’t able to have a positive effect on those around us – couldn’t get them to listen & believe us, to change, to stop hurting us, stop drinking, to see our worth….
+We weren’t able to have any effect, much less a positive one, on those around us.
+We couldn’t get them to listen & believe us, to change, to stop hurting us, stop drinking, to see our worth….

 …. which has left us with an intense sense of hopelessness (‘why bother, I won’t be able to do it anyway, nothing I try works, no one’s going to listen or care, nothing works out for me anyway….’)

-• so as adult we continue trying to compensate in ways that are not effective! — by expending a lot of time, $$ & energy on people who can’t love us, who will never get better, OR who may, but not in OUR timing – like now!
+• So as adult we continue trying to compensate in ways that are not effective! – such as expending a lot of time, $$ & energy on people who can’t love us, who will never get better, OR who may, but not in OUR timing – like now!

 • This becomes a vicious circle – trying to do the impossible will always lead to failure, which reinforces our sense of ineffectiveness.
 ACoAs get the Serenity Prayer backwards.
 We need to learn & use it correctly!
 It wasn’t God who didn’t listen, it was out damaged parents!